For best experience please turn on javascript and use a modern browser!

 Application process

-• 2.
+• 1.
 Check entry requirements

 The Master's programme in Art and Performance Research Studies is open for application to students with a Bachelor's degree from an accredited university in the humanities or social sciences with a minimum of 30 ECTS (equivalent to a full-time semester of academic studies) taken in the field of art history, musicology, theatre and performance studies or cultural studies.
 You are expected to have an awareness of basic theoretical notions in the above fields.

-The Artistic Research specialisation is open for application to students with a Bachelor's degree from an Arts Academy or accredited university with a focus in the Arts/Culture, such as Art History and Curatorial Studies.
+The Artistic Research specialisation is also open for application to students with a Bachelor's degree from an Arts Academy or accredited university with a focus in the Arts/Culture, such as Art History and Curatorial Studies.

 English language requirements

 New Master's students should be able to speak, read, write and understand English at an advanced academic level.
-Please check carefully whether you already meet the English language requirements or whether you need to arrange to take an official English language test.
+Please check carefully on the page below whether:

 Selection procedure